iguanacore/iguana_acs_functions/README.md

 ## Configuration

 Some of the changes are configurable on a per-save basis.
 To do so, in the menu item System's dropdown select "MLL设置".

 ![screenshot of the system menu dropdown with the cursor on the "MLL设置" option](https://i.imgur.com/E2HtqCW.png)

 You can then disable the changes you might not want to apply to your save.
-Some of these changes require you to save and load to apply.
+Some of these changes require you to save and relaunch the game then load to apply.

 ![screenshot of the MLL Configuration menu](https://i.imgur.com/nWPUddG.png)

+In case the mod modifies XML files, to disable it entirely you'll need to remove the XML files related to the mod from its subfolders.

 ## Compatibility with other mods